wcharczuk/go-chart/README.md

 # Contributions

-Contributions are welcome though this library is in a holding pattern for the forseable future.
+Contributions are welcome though this library is in a holding pattern for the forseeable future.